Stretton, Queensland: Education

 Stretton State College is a government primary and secondary (Prep-12) school for boys and girls at 226 Illaweena Street (27.6395°S 153.0537°E).
 In 2018, the school had an enrolment of 2,590 students with 196 teachers (180 full-time equivalent) and 101 non-teaching staff (71 full-time equivalent).
 It includes a special education program.

 Facilities

 Stretton is home to Hope Christian Assembly, a multicultural Pentecostal Church affiliated with Australian Christian Churches which holds services at Stretton State College.

-In addition to small local shops, Calamvale Village on Kameruka Street and Sunnybank Hills Shopping Centre on Hellawell Road provide basic shopping.
+In addition to small local shops, Calamvale Village on Kameruka Street and Sunnybank Hills Shopping Town on Compton Road provide basic shopping.
 Westfield Garden City at Upper Mount Gravatt is a larger shopping centre nearby.